Official websites use .gov

 Figure 1.
 Mouse hippocampus, showing overlap of parvalbumin-containing cells, Tac1, and DAPI

-Section of mouse hippocampus showing overlap of PV (parvalbumin)–containing inhibitory interneurons and Tac1, a newly described marker for early PV–containing interneurons.
+Section of mouse hippocampus showing overlap of PV (parvalbumin)–containing inhibitory interneurons and Tac1, a newly described marker for early PV–containing interneurons

 GluN1/GluN3a excitatory glycine receptor (eGlyR)–mediated tonic currents in hippocampal interneurons control network dynamics throughout development.

 The NMDA receptor (N-methyl-D-aspartate receptor, NMDAR) plays a crucial role in learning and memory processes within the brain.
 As a type of glutamate receptor, the NMDA receptor is involved in the synaptic plasticity that underlies the formation and strengthening of neural connections, so called long-term potentiation, a mechanism believed to be a cellular basis for learning and memory.
 NMDARs are composed of a combination GluN1, GluN2, GluN3 subunits, and the most common NMDAR types are GluN1/GluN2 diheteromeric receptors.
 Recently, GluN1/GluN3a excitatory glycine receptor (eGlyR)–mediated currents were reported to tonically influence membrane potential and excitability of neurons in the cortex, medial habenula, and amygdala.
 These NMDARs are distinct from those expressing GluN2–containing conventional NMDARs, in that they are voltage-independent and gated solely by glycine.
-Within the HPC, amongst various neuronal types, somatostatin-containing inhibitory interneurons (SST-INs) express remarkably high levels of GRIN3A, a gene encoding GluN3a, throughout development; several subtypes of NPY–expressing neurogliaform cells also express GRIN3A.
-We determined that the excitability of SST-/NPY-IN is strongly influenced by these eGlyRs from early postnatal to adult ages.
-We found that eGlyR–mediated inward currents in NPY-INs are a major contributor to the GABAergic tone onto pyramidal neurons in the developing HPC, with major consequences for the generation of giant depolarizing potential (GDP).
+Within the HPC, amongst various neuronal types, somatostatin-containing inhibitory interneurons (SST–INs) express remarkably high levels of GRIN3A, a gene encoding GluN3a, throughout development; several subtypes of neurogliaform cells that express the neurotransmitter neuropeptide Y (NPY) cells also express GRIN3A.
+We determined that the excitability of SST/NPY–IN is strongly influenced by these eGlyRs from early postnatal to adult ages.
+We found that eGlyR–mediated inward currents in NPY–INs are a major contributor to the GABAergic tone onto pyramidal neurons in the developing HPC, with major consequences for the generation of giant depolarizing potential (GDP).
 GDPs are rhythmically occurring waves across the neural network that exist between birth to about 10 postnatal days in the HPC and cortex, driving synaptic maturation through activity-dependent plasticity.
-In the mature HPC, eGlyR–mediated currents in SST-IN eGlyRs also regulate sharp wave ripples (SWRs), network oscillations associated with memory consolidation.
-Our data are consistent with SST-IN eGlyRs being tonically engaged by endogenous glycine rather than by phasic input from afferents, consistent with prior observations that conventional NMDAR co-agonist binding sites are tonically occupied.
-Collectively, the data suggest that eGlyRs influence SST-/NPY-IN excitability to regulate synchronized network rhythms associated with circuit and memory formation, yielding novel insight into the physiological roles of the notoriously enigmatic GluN3A subunit.
-In addition, we obtained preliminary data showing that SST-IN excitability is increased by eGlyR activation in the non-human primate HPC, thus influencing SWRs frequency.
+In the mature HPC, eGlyR–mediated currents in SST–IN eGlyRs also regulate sharp wave ripples (SWRs), network oscillations associated with memory consolidation.
+Our data are consistent with SST–IN eGlyRs being tonically engaged by endogenous glycine rather than by phasic input from afferents, consistent with prior observations that conventional NMDAR co-agonist binding sites are tonically occupied.
+Collectively, the data suggest that eGlyRs influence SST/NPY–IN excitability to regulate synchronized network rhythms associated with circuit and memory formation, yielding novel insight into the physiological roles of the notoriously enigmatic GluN3A subunit.
+In addition, we obtained preliminary data showing that SST–IN excitability is increased by eGlyR activation in the non-human primate HPC, thus influencing SWRs frequency.

 Figure 2.
 Hippocampal GABAergic terminals